The Discretionary Paradox: A Forensic Audit of Runway Selection

 Forensic Log 07: Jan 18 (Evening) — Continued Discretion After Overnight Abuse

-Exhibit 7.1: Evening AeroView snapshot — continued Westbound arrivals on Jan 18.
+Exhibit 7.1: Evening snapshot — continued corridor use.

-Exhibit 7.2: Evening wind display — conditions compatible with alternative runway choices.
+Exhibit 7.2: Evening wind display — alternatives remained viable.

 Forensic Log 08: Jan 20 — Repetition Under New Conditions